jessepollak/mixpanel-python-async/README.md

 ===============
 This library allows for using the Mixpanel python client in an asynchronous way.
 Using the AsyncBufferedConsumer, events sent to the Mixpanel API will be batched and then flushed in a thread without blocking the main thread.
 This is extremely useful in a request/response scenario where response time is important.

+This library was originally created for use at [Clef](https://getclef.com) and is production use there.

 Installation
 ------------
 The library can be installed using pip: